About Health Service and Population Research

 The Health Service and Population Research Department was founded in 1999 by Sir Graham Thornicroft, Professor of Community Psychiatry, and is currently led by Craig Morgan, Professor of Social Epidemiology (Head of Department), Sarah Byford, Professor of Health Economics (Deputy Head of Department) and Nick Sevdalis, Professor of Implementation Science and Patient Safety (Deputy Head of Department).

-Duration One year FT
+Duration: One year full-time

 The Global Mental Health MSc is jointly run by King's College London and the London School of Hygiene & Tropical Medicine, providing a unique course of study for students who wish to gain a comprehensive understanding of the issues surrounding the new discipline of global mental health.